 He has received Straus Institute for Dispute Resolution, Pepperdine University School of Law, Specialized Mediation Training: Handling Difficult Employment, Medical Malpractice and Personal Injury Cases.

-He was selected for inclusion in the Best Lawyers of America 2018 for his work in arbitration.
+He is in the Best Lawyers of America 2018 for his work in arbitration.
 He is on the 2016 and 2017 Michigan Super Lawyers lists for alternative dispute resolution.
 Conflict Resolution Services awarded Lee its "Pinnacle Award" and Community Mediation Services awarded him its Certificate of Appreciation.

 He is a mediator with Michigan Circuit Courts, American Arbitration Association, Community Mediation Services (Gaylord), Conflict Resolution Services (Traverse City), and Northern Community Mediation (Charlevoix and Petoskey).

-He has been a Grand Traverse Band of Ottawa and Chippewa Indians Hearing Officer; on Little Traverse Bay Bands of Odawa Indians Hearing Officer list; and Michigan Civil Rights Commission Hearing Referee.
+He has been a Grand Traverse Band of Ottawa and Chippewa Indians Hearing Officer; on the Little Traverse Bay Bands of Odawa Indians Hearing Officer list; and a Michigan Civil Rights Commission Hearing Referee.

-He received his AB from The University of Michigan, JD cum laude from The University of Michigan Law School, and LLM in Labor Law from Wayne State University Law School.
+He received his AB in political science from The University of Michigan, JD cum laude from The University of Michigan Law School, and LLM in Labor Law from Wayne State University Law School.

 The ADR Quarterly, Business Courier, Business News, Capital University Law Review, Cincinnati Bar Association Report, Cleveland State Law Review, Detroit College of Law Review, Detroit Lawyer, Employee Rights Quarterly, General Practitioner, Grand Traverse-Leelanau-Antrim Bar Association Newsletter, Idaho Law Review, Labor and Employment Lawnotes, The Litigation Journal, Michigan Bar Journal, The Michigan Dispute Resolution Journal, Michigan Family Law Journal, Michigan Lawyers Weekly, Northern Kentucky Law Review, Oakland County Legal News, Ohio School Law Journal, Ohio Trial, Practical Litigator, Traverse City Record-Eagle, and Your Chamber News have published his articles.